sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 #### Finding the Optimal Balance

-Adjusting network settings on the SidecarT board, especially the `NETWORK_STATUS_SEC` parameter, requires a careful balance between ensuring quick network connectivity and maintaining overall system performance.
+Adjusting network settings on the Multi-device, especially the `NETWORK_STATUS_SEC` parameter, requires a careful balance between ensuring quick network connectivity and maintaining overall system performance.
 Experimenting with different settings can help identify the most effective configuration for your specific network environment and usage requirements.

 ### Managing MAC Address Restrictions

-The MAC address serves as a fixed, unique identifier for the SidecarT board's network interface, essential for communication within the physical network segment.
-It's important to note that the MAC address of the SidecarT board cannot be altered.
+The MAC address serves as a fixed, unique identifier for the Multi-device's network interface, essential for communication within the physical network segment.
+It's important to note that the MAC address of the Multi-device cannot be altered.

 #### Understanding MAC Address Filtering